 If the oracle user exists, then this command displays information about the groups to which the user belongs.
 The output should be similar to the following, indicating that oinstall is the primary group and dba is a secondary group:

 '''

 uid=440(oracle) gid=200(oinstall) groups=201(dba),202(oper)

 '''

-- 4. If the oracle user does not exist or if you want to create the oracle user, then use the following procedure: - a.
-Enter the following command: - # smit security - b.
-Choose the appropriate menu items to create the oracle user, specifying the following information:
+- 5. If the oracle user does not exist or to create the oracle user, then use the following procedure: - a.
+Enter the following command: